muhammadsanwarulislam/PHP-All-in-One/Interview/Interview.md

   |#    $this                                                     |#  self                        |
   |---------------------------------------------------------------|-------------------------------|
   |Inside a class definition, $this refers to the current object.  | while  self  refers to the current class.|
+## Q300
+**Request Lifecycle**
+* **Entry Point** The request enters the application through the public/index.php file, which serves as the entry point for all requests.
+Here, Laravel's bootstrap process begins.
+* **Bootstrapping** The bootstrap/app.php file is loaded, which sets up the Laravel application, initializes the service container, and registers important bindings.
+* **Kernel Handling** Laravel's HTTP kernel (app/Http/Kernel.php) receives the request.
+The kernel acts as a central entry point and manages HTTP requests coming into the application.
+It delegates the request to the appropriate middleware stack based on the request type (HTTP or Console).
+* **Middleware Processing** Middleware are layers of logic that sit between the request and the application's core logic.
+Each middleware can intercept the request, perform tasks, and optionally terminate the request or pass it to the next middleware in the stack.
+Middleware can handle tasks such as authentication, session management, logging, etc.
+* **Routing** After passing through middleware, the request reaches the router (Illuminate\Routing\Router), which determines which controller and method should handle the request based on the URL and HTTP verb.
+The router matches the incoming request to the routes defined in the routes/web.php or routes/api.php files.
+* **Dispatching** Once the router determines the appropriate route, it dispatches the request to the corresponding controller or closure.
+* **Controller Handling** The controller receives the request and processes it by executing the specified method.
+Controllers are responsible for handling the request logic, interacting with models, and returning responses.
+* **Response** After the controller method has executed, it typically returns a response.
+The response may be generated directly within the controller or may be returned as a view, JSON, file download, redirect, etc.
+* **Middleware Termination** After the controller has returned a response, the middleware stack continues execution in reverse order, allowing each middleware to perform post-processing tasks.
+* **Termination** The HTTP kernel sends the generated response back to the client, completing the request-response cycle.
+If configured, Laravel may also send events or log information related to the request lifecycle.